Michael-RDev/Michael-RDev/README.md

 - Model Building
 - Model Deployment

-I'm an experienced machine learning specialist proficient in Python, TensorFlow.
+I'm an experienced machine learning specialist proficient in Python, and TensorFlow.
 I've worked with renowned companies and utilized popular machine-learning tools like Scikit-learn, and Keras for rapid prototyping and deployment.
 I have expertise in data preprocessing, feature engineering, model evaluation, and hyperparameter tuning.

+***I build***
+- Computer Vision Models
+- LLM (Large Language Models)
+- Image Classification Models
+- Real-Time Detection Models
+- Sentiment Analysis Models
+- And More :)

 &nbsp;
 ## 😄What am I doing now?